-Utah’s Special Education Rules define specific learning disabilities as “disorders in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations, including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia, that affects a student’s educational performance.
+Utah’s Special Education Rules define specific learning disabilities as “a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations, including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia, that affects a student’s educational performance.

-“Learning disabilities” is not the only term used to describe these difficulties.
+Learning disabilities is not the only term used to describe these difficulties.
 Others include:

 Researchers think that learning disabilities are caused by differences in how a person’s brain works and how it processes information.
 Children with learning disabilities are not “dumb” or “lazy.”
 In fact, they usually have average or above average intelligence.
 Their brains just process information differently.

-This information is from the National Dissemination Center for Children with Disabilities (NICHCY).
+Adapted from the National Dissemination Center for Children with Disabilities (NICHCY).

-Specific Learning Disability Resource List
+Specific Learning Disability Resources

 Learning Disabilities Association of Utah (LDAU)

 LDAU is committed to a world where people with learning disabilities are valued and respected and their potential realized.
-LDAU is also committed to providing meaningful support that brings effective improvement to the lives of all people impacted by learning disabilities.
+LDAU is also committed to providing meaningful support that brings effective improvement to the lives of all people impacted by learning disabilities

 LD Online is a service of WETA , Washington, D.C., in association with The Coordinated Campaign for Learning Disabilities.
 It is a leading web site on learning disabilities for parents, teachers, and other professionals.

 The mission of NCLD is to improve the lives of the 1 in 5 children and adults nationwide with learning and attention issues—by empowering parents and young adults, transforming schools and advocating for equal rights and opportunities.
 We’re working to create a society in which every individual possesses the academic, social and emotional skills needed to succeed in school, at work and in life.